Dependable Wireless Connectivity for the Society in Motion

 - Innovative technologies (mmWave transmission and ad-hoc networks)

 - Network architectures (heterogeneous networks and distributed antenna systems)

-Together with a strong and competitive team of cooperating industrial partners, consisting of A1 Telekom Austria AG, Kathrein-Werke KG, Nokia Solutions and Networks and ÖBB Infrastruktur AG, we will exploit obtained results and insights to realize our vision of a wirelessly connected Society in Motion.
-Our research work is publicly funded by the Austrian Federal Ministry of Science, Research and Economy.
+Together with a strong and competitive team of cooperating industrial partners, consisting of A1 Telekom Austria AG, Kathrein SE, Nokia Solutions and Networks and ÖBB Infrastruktur AG, we will exploit obtained results and insights to realize our vision of a wirelessly connected Society in Motion.
+Our research work is publicly funded by the Austrian Federal Ministry for Digital and Economic Affairs.